HeliumAce/personal-site/case-studies/premium.md

 *We overlaid potential risks onto our customer journey maps*

 ![Risk register detail](/assets/work/vanguard/Vanguard28.png)
-*Each risk included clear owners, mitigation plans, and escalation triggers*
+*Each risk included clear owners, severity, and mitigation plans*

 When high-priority risks emerged, I packaged them into "clean escalations"—clear presentations of the problem, impact, and recommended solutions that leadership could act on quickly.